Food Composting for Businesses

 - The rolling carts must be out for pickup by 6am.
 Roll them out the night before if you keep them indoors.

-- You may choose to line indoor compost containers with Biobags or other compostable bags.
-Alternatives to Biobags must be discussed with Napa Recycling to avoid any composting facility issues.
-Compostable bags can be purchased through your local vendor, at a retail location (currently Whole Foods), or online.
+- You may choose to line indoor compost containers with Biobags or other certified compostable bags.
+Alternatives to Biobags must be discussed with Napa Recycling to avoid any composting facility issues – here is a current list of certified compostable bags.
+Compostable bags can be purchased through your product vendor, at a local retail location, or online.

 - Where the public will use the containers, be sure to provide ample and clear signage and always place the compost containers next to trash and recycling containers for convenience.
 It is important to monitor for contamination on a regular basis and make adjustments as needed.

 - Always keep lids closed on the brown carts to minimize odor and/or vectors.